 This chart uses undergraduate tuition and fees for the College of Arts and Science.

 covers the duration of the academic program, including internship commitments

 PLEASE NOTE: Students are responsible for purchase of transportation to/from program location.
 All students participating in the program are required to live in NYU-provided housing.

 Students are encouraged to budget for summer abroad programs based on individual needs.
 Additional resources for planning are available on the Additional Costs and Financial Assistance pages.

 All students must stay in NYU provided housing.
-The residence hall is located in close proximity to Yarkon Park.
+The residence hall is located in close proximity to HaYarakon Park.
 Students will have access to a kitchen and may choose to prepare meals in the residence hall, or dine out in the many restaurants and cafes throughout the city.

 Students are encouraged to consult internal and external resources to prepare for their summer program.
 The following links may be used for general destination information, immigration needs and travel medicine planning: